ko1/allocation_tracer/README.md

 end
 ```

-When you access to `http://host/allocation_tracer/` then you can see table of allocation tracer.
+When you access to `http://host/allocation_tracer/` then you can see a table of allocation tracer.

 You can access the following pages.